How to Make Oat Flour with 10 Recipes to Use It

 One cup of oats makes just under 1 cup of flour.
 There is about a tablespoon difference, with the finished flour product being the lesser measurement.

 Use immediately in your favorite recipe or store in an airtight container.
-I vote for using it immediately in a delicious treat like these Heavenly Tootsie Rolls from the Physicians Committee for Responsible Medicine.
+I vote for using it in a delicious treat like these delicious vegan homemade tootsie rolls or my banana oat vegan muffins.

 Storage and freezing

 If you want to make a large batch of oatmeal flour to keep on hand for recipes, simply store it in an airtight container at room temperature like you would other flour varieties.
-It should keep for at least 6 months or longer.
+It should stay fresh for at least 6 months or longer.

-It can also be stored in your refrigerator or freezer if it won’t be used for long periods of time.
+It can also be stored in your refrigerator or freezer if it won’t be used for long periods.

 Gluten-free flour options

-For those interested in learning more about the different types of gluten-free flours and how to use them, along with substitutions, check out this article and chart called Gluten-Free Flours and How to Use Them.
+For those interested in learning more about the different types of gluten-free flour options and how to use them, along with substitutions, check out this article about how to bake gluten-free.

 oat flour in stainless steel bowl with whisk